platformsh/legacy-cli/README.md

-  project:get (get)                         Clone and build a project locally project:info                              Read or set properties for a project project:list (projects)                   Get a list of all active projects snapshot snapshot:create                           Make a snapshot of an environment snapshot:list (snapshots)                 List available snapshots of an environment
+  project:get (get)                         Clone and build a project locally project:info                              Read or set properties for a project project:list (projects)                   Get a list of all active projects self self:install                              Install or update CLI configuration files self:update                               Update the CLI to the latest version snapshot snapshot:create                           Make a snapshot of an environment snapshot:list (snapshots)                 List available snapshots of an environment